SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 ✅ Configure a publish object
 ✅ Use the Solace Cloud TryMe tab to test out our connection and configuration

+Positive
+: For more examples on how to use the Solace MuleSoft connector checkout the [solace-iot-team/solace-mule-connector-examples](https://github.com/solace-iot-team/solace-mule-connector-examples) github repository.

 Thanks for participating in this codelab!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
 If you found any issues along the way we'd appreciate it if you'd raise them by clicking the _Report a mistake_ button at the bottom left of this codelab.

 ![thumbsup](img/thumbsup.gif "thumbsup")